 Founded in 1932, the Vallila allotment garden (Vallilan siirtolapuutarha) is the third oldest of its kind in Helsinki, and closest to city center.
 It is located in the Vallila valley, between St. Paul’s Church (Paavalin kirkko), the Kumpula Campus area and the Arabia shopping mall, and it provides the tenants with the pleasures of both city and rural life.

-Initially, the purpose of allotment gardens was to provide working class people with a means to enhance their moral and physical status, as well as being able to grow their own vegetables, fruits and berries.
+Initially, the purpose of allotment gardens was to provide people of lower income with a means to enhance their moral and physical status, as well as being able to grow their own vegetables, fruits and berries.
 Today, allotment gardens do not provide so much of daily nutrition but instead lots of joy and pleasure of soul to the city farmers.
-Each tenant have their own personal style to design the gardens and enjoy living in the cottage.
+Each tenant has their own personal style to design the gardens and enjoy living in the cottage.

 As other allotment gardens in the city, this is also a public park area, and everyone is welcome to visit the place during summer time.
-In 2019, the main gate is open from May 1 to September 22, from 8 am to 9 pm.
-Please note, however, that individual gardens are private areas of their tenants and not to be entered unless invited!
+The main gate will be open every year from April 30th till September 15th, from 9 am to 9 pm.
+Please note, however, that individual gardens are private parcels of their tenants and not to be entered unless invited!
 Otherwise, you may walk freely around along the pathways, admire the gardens, and you may also visit the cafe and museum in the Vallila allotment garden.
 Welcome!

-The cozy Vallila allotment garden cafe is open from Friday to Monday, May to August, from 11 am to 5 pm.
+The cozy Vallila allotment garden cafe is a perfect place to have a rest when visiting the garden.
 Come and have a nice cup of coffee, tea or a soft drink with some sweet or salty snack!